canders1/ProSPer/README.md

 As an example, here is how to format the annotated data for the wiki model:

 ```
-python3 annotated_all.tsv annotated wiki
+python3 formatting/recurrent_formatting.py annotated_all.tsv annotated wiki
 ```

 The output is written to recurrent/data/annotated/wiki/test.txt.

-In order to evaluate the results of RNNLM models using the Transformer evaluation scripts, you will need to format the results again using the recurrent_reformatting.py script as shown below:
+In order to evaluate the results of RNNLM models using the Transformer evaluation scripts, you will need to format the results again using the recurrent_reformatting.py script (in the formatting directory) as shown below:

 ```
-python3 recurrent_reformatting.py recurrent/results/annotated_wiki_word_discourse_rescore.txt annotated_all.tsv annotated > bert-syntax/results/recurrent_wiki_annotated.tsv
+python3 formatting/recurrent_reformatting.py recurrent/results/annotated_wiki_word_discourse_rescore.txt annotated_all.tsv annotated > bert-syntax/results/recurrent_wiki_annotated.tsv
 ```

 As shown above, pipe the output to a tsv file in the bert-syntax/results directory.